Hospital Discharge Planning: A Guide for Families and Caregivers

 If you or your family member are more comfortable speaking in a language other than English, an interpreter is needed for this discussion on discharge.
 Written materials must be provided in your language as well.
 Studies have shown that numerous, and sometimes dangerous, errors can be made in home care when language is not taken into account at discharge.

-Because people are in a hurry to leave the hospital or facility, it's easy to forget what to ask.
-We suggest you keep the questions on pages 5-6 with you, and request that the discharge planner take the time to review them with you.
+Because people are in a hurry to leave the hospital or facility, itʼs easy to forget what to ask.
+We suggest you keep the questions summarized below (on pages 5–6 of the printout) with you, and request that the discharge planner take the time to review them with you.

 Listed below are common care responsibilities you may be handling for your family member after he or she returns home: